Residency for Tuition Purposes: All Policies & Exceptions

 - Utah vehicle registration

-- Copy of a Utah income tax return in the requesting student/active military service member’s name and/or their current spouse’s name, filed as a Utah resident
+- Copy of a Utah income tax return filing from most recently completed tax year in the requesting student/active military service member’s name and/or their current spouse’s name, filed as a Utah resident

-- Proof that the requesting student/active military service member and/or their current spouse owns a home in Utah, including a property tax notice for property owned in Utah by the requesting student/active military service member and/or their current spouse.
+- Proof that the requesting student/active military service member and/or their current spouse owns a home in Utah, including a property tax notice filing from most recently completed tax year for property owned in Utah by the requesting student/active military service member and/or their current spouse.

 Application for Nonresident Tuition Waivers